Travel blogging is not that easy.

-I opened my blog, My Adventures Across the World, less than two years ago – in September 2014.
+I opened my blog, My Adventures Across the World, in September 2014.
 Actually, that’s when I finally bought my own domain.
 In fact, I first started travel blogging on a free platform in March 2013, after a very eventful trip to Cuba.
 Back then, I wasn’t focusing on turning my blog into a career.
 I just wanted to rant about Cuba and perhaps write about my other travels.
 I had no intentions of abandoning my academic career yet.

 Read more about my academic career in my post “How I went from being an academic to a travel blogger.”

-I eventually bought my own domain because I had heard from someone that it would be easier to install Google Ads to get a passive income.
+I eventually bought my own domain because I had heard from someone that it would be easier to run ads and to get a passive income.
 Who doesn’t want an effortless, passive income?
 I surely did!
 I thought it would be an easy way to earn a little extra money to increase my meager tour leader paycheck and to add to my future travel consultant income.

 Travel blogging is a real job

-Just because I don’t walk into an office every day and I don’t have fixed hours, that doesn’t mean blogging is not a real job.
-Sure, I am free to work whenever and wherever I want, but for most bloggers (including myself) this translates into anywhere and at any time (and all the time).
+Just because you don’t walk into an office every day and you don’t have fixed hours, that doesn’t mean blogging is not a real job.
+Sure, you are free to work whenever and wherever you want, but for most bloggers (including myself) this translates into anywhere and at any time (and all the time).

-I actually have a strict working routine, where I average 10 hours per day (with peaks of up to 12 hours), sometimes even during weekends.
+I – for example – actually have a strict working routine, where I average 10 hours per day (with peaks of up to 12 hours), sometimes even during weekends.
 I work much more now than I did in my previous jobs.
 What’s different now is that I actually really enjoy what I am doing, for as hard as it is.

-Travel blogging is much more work than I thought
+Travel blogging is much more work than you think

 Before starting to blog full time I was under the impression that managing a travel blog would be fairly easy.
 I thought it was just a matter of writing something, placing some nice photos here and there, and hit the publish button.

 I wish it were that easy.
 I know that a post doesn’t necessarily have to be a masterpiece, but I still like the idea of writing to the best of my abilities.
-Putting together a post takes me anything between a day and even a couple of weeks, depending on the topic and on how inspired I am.
-Once I have an idea in mind, I have to build the post in an appealing way, one that makes people want to read it.
-The language I use, the phrasing, and even seemingly silly things as the length of a paragraph all make a difference.
+Putting together a post takes time, depending on the topic and on how inspired you are.
+Once you have an idea in mind, you have to build the post in an appealing way, one that makes people want to read it.
+The language you use, the phrasing, and even seemingly silly things as the length of a paragraph all make a difference.

 This is why I find it very frustrating when I get contacted by people who ask all sort of questions the answers to which can be easily found on my blog.
-It is rather annoying when they tell me that they don’t have time 10 minutes to read that post that took me well over two weeks to write!
+It is rather annoying when they tell me that they don’t have 10 minutes to read that post that took me a long time to write!

 In travel blogging, SEO is a must…